July 2009

 Traditions, Tools and What Will We Pass on to our Desendents?

 As craftsmen, artists and gardeners, hand tool users who take joy in creation, we stand in reasonable shape to pass on our treasures to our grandchildren and even to strangers unknown who may marvel at the care and thought of those ancient hand craftsmen in the 21st century.
 This thought comforts me.
-This [...]
+This thought has […]

 Is a Copy of a Copy a Crime?